kyma-project/eventing-manager/docs/user/tutorials/evnt-03-type-cleanup.md

      </details>
    </div>

-## Create a Subscription with Event type consisting of alphanumeric characters
+## Create a Subscription With Event Type Consisting of Alphanumeric Characters

 Create a [Subscription](../resources/evnt-cr-subscription.md) custom resource (CR) and subscribe for events of the type: `order.payment*success.v1`.
 Note that `order.payment*success.v1` contains a prohibited character, the asterisk `*`.